-Contractor shall maintain sufficient books, records, documents, and other evidence necessary for DHCS to audit contract performance, contract compliance and fiscal.
-Contractor shall make these records available to DHCS, upon request, to evaluate the quality and quantity of services, accessibility and appropriateness of services, and to ensure fiscal accountability.
+Contractor shall maintain sufficient books, records, documents, and other evidence necessary for DHCS to audit contract performance and contract compliance.
+Contractor shall make these records available to SAMHSA, Inspectors General, the Comptroller General, DHCS, or any of their authorized representatives upon request, to evaluate the quality and quantity of services, accessibility and appropriateness of services, and to ensure fiscal accountability.
 Regardless of the location or ownership of such records, they shall be sufficient to determine if costs incurred by Contractor are reasonable, allowable and allocated appropriately.
 All records must be capable of verification by qualified auditors.

-- Contractor and subcontractors shall include in any contract with an audit firm a clause to permit access by DHCS to the working papers of the external independent auditor, and require that copies of the working papers shall be made for DHCS at its request. - 2.
+- 1. Contractor and subcontractors shall include in any contract with an audit firm a clause to permit access by DHCS to the working papers of the external independent auditor, and require that copies of the working papers shall be made for DHCS at its request. - 2.
 Contractor and subcontractors shall keep adequate and sufficient financial records and statistical data to support the year-end documents filed with DHCS.
 All records must be capable of verification by qualified auditors. - 3.
 Accounting records and supporting documents shall be retained for a three-year period from the date the year-end cost settlement report was approved by DHCS for interim settlement.
 When an audit by the Federal Government, DHCS, or the California State Auditor has been started before the expiration of the three-year period, the records shall be retained until completion of the audit and final resolution of all issues that arise in the audit.
 Final settlement shall be made at the end of the audit and appeal process.
 If an audit has not been completed within three years, the interim settlement shall be considered as the final settlement. - 4.
 Financial records shall be kept so that they clearly reflect the source of funding for each type of service for which reimbursement is claimed.
 These documents include, but are not limited to, all ledgers, books, vouchers, time sheets, payrolls, appointment schedules, client data cards, and schedules for allocating costs.
 All records must be capable of verification by qualified auditors. - 5.
 Contractor's subcontracts shall require that all subcontractors comply with the requirements of Exhibit A, Attachment I, Part I, Section 3. - 6.
 Should a subcontractor discontinue its contractual agreement with the Contractor, or cease to conduct business in its entirety, Contractor shall be responsible for retaining the subcontractor's fiscal and program records for the required retention period.
-DHCS Administrative Manual (SAM) contains statutory requirements governing the retention, storage, and disposal of records pertaining to state funds.
-Contractor shall follow SAM requirements located at http://sam.dgs.ca.gov/TOC/1600.aspx.
+The State Administrative Manual (SAM) contains statutory requirements governing the retention, storage, and disposal of records pertaining to state funds.
+Contractor shall follow SAM requirements located at http://sam.dgs.ca.gov/TOC/1600.aspx. - 7.
+The Contractor shall retain all records in accordance with the time periods outlined in 45 CFR Section 75.361.